ujjwalguptaofficial/jsstore.docs/docs/tutorial/connection.md

 Description: "How to create connection in jsstore"
 ---

 Connection in jsstore is object of class `Instance`.
+All apis are called using connection.

 ##### Syntax
 <br>